To view the newsletter in our new magazine-style format, click here.

 The vision of TDMHSAS is to be one of the nation’s most innovative and proactive service providers for Tennesseans dealing with mental health and substance abuse problems.

-The Draft 2014 Annual Synar Report is available for public review and comment.
-To see the report, please click here.
-To see the corresponding Synar Survey Results document, please click here.
-Please submit all questions/comments to Taryn Sloss via email at Taryn.Sloss@tn.gov.
-Comments must be received no later than December 27, 2013.
+The Draft Annual Synar Report is available for public review and comment.
+Click here to download the document.
+Please submit all questions/comments via email to Taryn Sloss at Taryn.Sloss@tn.gov no later than December 29, 2014.

 Prescription Drug Take-Back Boxes Around Tennessee

-There are currently 82 permanent locations in 47 counties around Tennessee where you can safely drop off your unused prescription drugs.
+As of January 5, 2014, there are currently 86 permanent locations in 48 counties around Tennessee where you can safely drop off your unused prescription drugs.
 Please click here to see the current list.

 Consumer Advisory Board Meetings Information

 The Consumer Advisory Board meets via conference call on the first Friday of each month from 9 to 11 a.m.
 Central.
 The conference call is open to the public.
 The call-in numbers are 741-1513 (Nashville area) or 1-866-525-0738 (toll-free).
 The mission of the Consumer Advisory Board is to voice an informed perspective on policy and planning issues that impacts the recovery, resiliency, and rights of people with mental illness.

 The Peer Support Work Group was established in 2011 to review various models and programs of providing peer support services in order to determine the best model(s) for Tennessee.
 Click Here to read their report, which was issued in March 2012.

 My Health, My Choice, My Life is a health promotion and wellness initiative for Tennesseans who live with mental health and substance use conditions.
 My Health, My Choice, My Life provides individuals with self-directed tools, empowering them with the knowledge, skills and resources to improve their overall well-being and resiliency and live healthy and purposeful lives.
 Click Here for more information.